void-linux/void-packages/Manual.md

 This should be set to a string describing why it fails, or a link to a travis buildlog demonstrating the failure.

+- `restricted` If set, xbps-src will refuse to build the package unless `etc/conf` has `XBPS_ALLOW_RESTRICTED=yes`.
+The primary builders for Void Linux do not have this setting, so the primary repositories will not have any restricted package.
+This is useful for packages where the license forbids redistribution.

 - `subpackages` A white space separated list of subpackages (matching `foo_package()`) to override the guessed list.
 Only use this if a specific order of subpackages is required, otherwise the default would work in most cases.